ActioPtyLtd/datapipes-pipescript/README.md

 The following Task types supported are explained below:

 ### Task Extract
-To extract data from a data source, you will need the following definition:
+To extract data from a data source using a Task named task_extract, you will need the following definition:
 ```
-... {
+task_extract {
   type = extract
   dataSource {
     ...